harryaskham/harryaskham.github.io/_drafts/tetris-haskell.md

 {% highlight haskell %}
 :{
--- We need a type to represent the actively falling piece that combines colour and coordinates. data ActivePiece = ActivePiece Colour [V2]
+-- We need a type to represent the actively falling piece that combines -- colour and coordinates. data ActivePiece = ActivePiece Colour [V2]

--- We also want some way of converting a piece into an active piece, which can be -- placed on a grid. initPiece :: Piece -> ActivePiece initPiece piece = ActivePiece (pieceColour piece) (pieceCoords piece) :}
+-- We also want some way of converting a piece into an active piece, which can -- move around and be placed on a grid. initPiece :: Piece -> ActivePiece initPiece piece = ActivePiece (pieceColour piece) (pieceCoords piece) :}